Symptoms | Diagnosis | Conditions | Treatment | For More Information

 - Optimally determining the timing of more aggressive treatment, such as a minimally invasive procedure or open heart surgery

 Traditional open heart surgery is the standard of care for the repair or replacement of heart valves in patients with a low risk of having surgical complications.
 Our highly skilled cardiothoracic surgeons have vast experience repairing and/or replacing aortic and mitral valves.
-They work closely with our cardiologists to determine the best course of action for your particular valve condition.
+They work closely with our cardiologists to determine the best course of action for your particular heart valve problem.

 For patients who are too sick or at high risk for open heart surgery, the NorthShore Cardiovascular Institute offers innovative minimally invasive catheter-based techniques that are at the forefront of valve care.
 These minimally invasive techniques can either repair or replace heart valves, or correct other structural heart disease conditions.